-Cherry blossoms are defined as plants with double petal fragrant flowers with small sweet or sour edible fruits.
+Cherry trees or sakura trees have been around for a thousand years that probably spans centuries already.
+The Japanese cherry blossom is defined with botanical characteristics such as having double petal fragrant flowers with small sweet or sour edible fruits.
 In Japan, the ornamental hybrid of cherry blossoms was developed to have white or pink petals.

 Prunus flowers are native to the northern hemisphere of the globe.
-Its habitat for growth and cultivation is mostly concentrated in North America, East Europe, and East Asia.
+Its habitat for growth and cultivation is mostly concentrated in North America, East Europe, and East Asia (Japan and South Korea).
+Although its beauty is marvelous all around the world.

-Cherry blossoms are more famously known as Sakura in Japanese.
+The Japanese cherry tree is more famously known as Sakura in Japanese.
 Aside from being a floral name, it is also a popular name for baby girls.
-Some of the well-known Japanese species include the East Asian Cherry (P. serrulata) and the Japanese Flowering Cherry (P. sieboldii).
+Some of the well-known Japanese specific varieties include the East Asian Cherry (P. serrulata) and the Japanese Flowering Cherry (P. sieboldii).

 So what does sakura mean and symbolize?

-In some Asian countries, Sakura blossoms have quite a few important symbolisms that transcend cultural traditions.
-In Japanese beliefs and customs, Sakuras are regarded as flowers in times of renewal most especially in the fleeting nature of every day.
+In some Asian countries, sakura blossoms have quite a few important symbolisms that transcend cultural traditions.
+In Japanese beliefs and customs, sakuras are regarded as flowers in times of renewal most especially in the fleeting nature of every day.
+It only lives for a short period of time so it reminds one to enjoy every moment of the day.

-Its time of bloom and dormancy in Japan also symbolizes the transience of life since it only flowers in a short period of time.
+Its time of bloom and dormancy in Japan is symbolic of the nature of life or transient nature.

-After the Edo period in Japan, the Cherry blossoms gained a new symbolism.
+After the Edo period in Japan, the cherry blossoms gained a new symbolism.
 Even the falling of blossoms represented something important.
-It signified the spirit of Japanese Samurais in the code of the warrior who died in battle.
+Although this symbolism is no longer embraced today, it used to signify the spirit of Japanese Samurais in the code of the warrior who died in battle.

 Metaphorically, such blooms are symbolic of the ephemeral and timeless beauty of the living.
 The Chinese believe that these also represent feminine beauty and a woman’s principle and value for love.
-It was known as the Chinese flower symbolic of Winter.
-Although in Korea, this was a flower symbolic of Spring.
+It was known as the Chinese flower symbolic of winter.
+Although in Korea, this flower is symbolic of spring and represent rebirth.

 Meaning of Cherry Blossom Flowers

-Quite different from what these flowers symbolize, Sakuras denotes good education and learning.
+Sakuras denote good education and learning.
 Like the foundation of schools in Japan, a Prunus blossom conveys the meaning of a bright and successful future.

-With such an uncommon meaning, the Sakuras only come in flowers of two colors!
+With such an uncommon meaning, the Sakuras only come in flowers of two colors but each has several meanings to it.

 What does a White Cherry Blossom Mean?

-White Cherry blossoms speak of the joy in celebration of new beginnings.
-Whenever new journeys come alight, a Sakura blossom also means the endurance during such times.
+White cherry blossom flowers speak of joy in celebration of new beginnings.
+Whenever new journeys come alight, these white flowers (sometimes with a pink mark) signify endurance during such times.

 What does a Pink Cherry Blossom Symbolize?

-Prunus flowers are very spiritual in nature.
-It is symbolic of the beauty of spirit and the classy grace of time.
+Pink cherry blossoms are very spiritual in nature.
+These pink flowers are symbolic of the beauty of spirit and the classy grace of time.

 What is the Cultural Significance of a Cherry Blossom Flower?

-The Hanami is a traditional Japanese celebrated for the Sakura flowers during the Heian period.
+The Hanami is a traditional Japanese celebration for the Sakura flowers during the Heian period.
 Before celebrating the beauty of these flowers, it was thrown in honor of Plum blossoms.

-During the celebration, the people watch and enjoy the flowers in full bloom.
+During the celebration, the people gather to watch and enjoy the flower viewing in full bloom.
 And what is a celebration without the feast?
 Many delectable and traditional Japanese meals, alcoholic beverages, snacks, and sweets are served and enjoyed!
 In the evening of the festivities, the Hanami will then be called the Yozakura.

 What is the Spiritual Influence of a Cherry Blossom Floret?